munir-abbasi/sort-rename-move-pdf/README.md

 1. The script scans the input folder for PDF files
 2. For each PDF:
-   - Extracts text content
+   - Extracts text content with intelligent page limiting for large files
-   - Sends the text to the selected AI provider
+   - Sends the content to the selected AI provider
    - Generates a descriptive filename
-   - Handles any duplicates with sequential numbering
+   - Handles duplicates with sequential numbering
    - Moves the file to the renamed folder
-3. Corrupted PDFs are moved to the corrupted folder
+3. Corrupted or password-protected PDFs are moved to the corrupted folder
 4. Progress is tracked to allow resuming if interrupted

 ## Examples